-Loading interface-specific MacIP configuration commands across the network will cause MacIP to fail when the interface is already configured for AppleTalk and the configuration file read from the network also contains the same configuration commands that reenable AppleTalk on that interface.
-The workaround for this problem is either to not load in MacIP commands across the network, by saving the commands locally in NVRAM on the router, or to not specify the interface-specific AppleTalk commands in the host configuration file being read across the network.
-[CSCdi07353] When a router is configured with an AppleTalk zone name that begins or ends with a special 8-bit graphics character, NBP lookup queries made to this zone in the router will cause the router to reload.
+- Loading interface-specific MacIP configuration commands across the network causes MacIP to fail when both of the following conditions are met: the interface is already configured for AppleTalk and the configuration file read from the network also contains the same configuration commands that reenable AppleTalk on that interface.
+The workaround is to either not load in MacIP commands across the network, by saving the commands locally in NVRAM on the router or to not specify the interface-specific AppleTalk commands in the host configuration file being read across the network.
+[CSCdi07353] - When a router is configured with an AppleTalk zone name that begins or ends with a special 8-bit graphics character, NBP lookup queries made to this zone in the router will cause the router to reload.
 The workaround is to not configure zone names that begin or end in 8-bit characters.
-A crash can also occur when an NBP search is performed with graphics characters at the beginning or end of the type field.
+A crash can also occur when a NBP search is performed with graphics characters at the beginning or end of the type field.
 For example, a server with a trademark symbol at the end of the server-type name will cause the router to crash if it is installed on a zone connected to the router.
-The workaround is to move the server to a zone not assigned to the router, so that lookup requests for this type of service will not be directed at the router.
+The workaround is to move the server to a zone not assigned to the router, so that lookups requests for this type of service will not be directed at the router.
 [CSCdi07672]

-No user impact.

-When the router loses connectivity with a neighbor, the output of SHOW APPLE NEIGHBOR reports that the neighbor is overdue instead of down.
-It should only report that the neighbor is overdue after the update interval but still within the valid interval.
-[CSCdi07752]

-The router does not change the source address it uses for syslog messages after the address is no longer valid.
-The correct behavior is for a new address to be selected.
-A workaround is to reload the router after a reconfiguration that has invalidated the address the router was using to source syslog messages.
-[CSCdi04906]

-Users are starting to find that they are running out of memory (seen by a "buffer overflow" message) on their csc3 processors when netbooting 9.1 images on top of 9.1 roms.
-Due to cisco's ever expanding software base, the csc3 does not hold enough memory to directly do this.

-As a work-around, users should try one of the following:

-1) consider buying a csc4 which has 16Meg.
-2) use the secondary bootstrap by putting a jumper in bit9 on their csc3.
-3) netboot a compressed image.
-This will run just a fast once uncompressed.
-[CSCdi05751]

-Attempting a LAT connection to a line configured with an extended access list (access list of 100 or greater) will cause an error message to be generated and the connection to fail.
-[CSCdi05928]

-The srb output-address-list list command is mistakenly applied to the source MAC address and not to the destination MAC address.
-[CSCdi06347]

-get_pak_size missing support for huge buffers There is no further information available concerning this problem.
-[CSCdi07091]

-Memory intensive applications can fragment memory.
-[CSCdi07275]

-On the 8.3, 9.0, and 9.1 releases, the Ethernet and serial interfaces on the IGS use larger buffers than is required if a Token Ring is configured in the system.
-This wastes shared (buffer) memory.

-On the 9.1 release, the Cisco 4000 also uses larger buffers than is required if a Token Ring Network Interface Module (NIM) is configured in the system.
-[CSCdi07369]

-OSPF may stop working after 49 days.
-The work around is to deconfigure, then reconfigure, OSPF.
-[CSCdi07671]

-Configuring a location string longer than 69 characters can cause the system to reload.
-After configuring, the system prints out a message saying that the system was configured from and gives the location.
-If the location is greater than 69 characters in length, it can cause a system reload.
-The correct behavior would be to truncate the location string and will be implemented in a future release.
-[CSCdi07834]

-Under some conditions the show decnet route command may cause the router to reload.
-[CSCdi05272]

-The default 'max address' value in DECnet was defined to be 255, instead of 1023.
+- Under some conditions the show decnet route command may cause the router to reload.
+[CSCdi05272] - The default max address value in DECnet was defined to be 255, instead of 1023.
 This means that if the router was not explicitly configured to accept node numbers larger than 255, it would not talk to any DECnet host whose node number was greater than 255.

-The workaround was to just set the 'max address' value to 1023.
-The fix is to set the default to the maximum value i.e. 1023, so that no explicit configuration is necessary.
-[CSCdi05380]

-When DECNET Phase IV to Phase V conversion is enabled, but DECNET Phase IV routing is not enabled on an interface on which both Phase IV DECNET hellos and Phase V/CLNP ESHs are being received from the same DECNET node, no working DECNET adjacency is formed with that node.
-The node in question will appear in the DECNET routing table alternately as a Phase IV and a Phase V neighbor, but no traffic will be exchanged with it.

-This may be worked around by making sure to enable Phase IV DECNET routing on all interfaces on which Phase IV hellos may be received.
-[CSCdi05885]

-For systems running releases before 9.0(2.1), a memory leak occurs when an OSI route lookup fails and DECNET conversion is enabled in the router.
-[CSCdi06837]

-A Cisco router running DECnet IV with conversion enabled does not ignore Phase IV hellos sent from a Phase V router.
+The workaround was to just set the max address value to 1023.
+The fix is to set the default to the maximum value (1023), so that no explicit configuration is necessary.
+[CSCdi05380] - When DECnet Phase IV to Phase V conversion is enabled, but DECnet Phase IV routing is not enabled on an interface on which both Phase IV DECnet hellos and Phase V/CLNP ESHs are being received from the same DECnet node, no working DECnet adjacency is formed with that node.
+The node in question will appear in the DECnet routing table alternately as a Phase IV and a Phase V neighbor, but no traffic will be exchanged with it.
+This may be worked around by making sure to enable Phase IV DECnet routing on all interfaces on which Phase IV hellos may be received.
+[CSCdi05885] - For systems running releases before 9.0(2.1), a memory leak occurs when an OSI route lookup fails and DECnet conversion is enabled in the router.
+[CSCdi06837] - A Cisco router running DECnet IV with conversion enabled does not ignore Phase IV hellos sent from a Phase V router.
 As such, the router will try to set up a Phase IV adjacency with the Phase V router, while the Phase V router ignores the Phase IV hellos that the Cisco router sends.
-In effect, this causes the adjacency to be one-way, and will show up in the Cisco router's DECnet IV routing table as initializing.
+In effect, this causes the adjacency to be one-way, and will show up in the Cisco routers DECnet IV routing table as initializing.
 [CSCdi07393]

-When a router is configured to perform DECnet conversion and IS-IS is the routing protocol enabled, OSI adjacencies created by DECnet IV are not inserted in IS-IS LSPs.
+- When a router is configured to perform DECnet conversion and IS-IS is the routing protocol enabled, OSI adjacencies created by DECnet IV are not inserted in IS-IS LSPs.
 This causes loss of connectivity of Phase IV end-systems through IS-IS clouds.
-[CSCdi07850]

-DECnet Phase IV end-systems do not get propogated through an IS-IS routing domain.
+[CSCdi07850] - DECnet Phase IV end-systems do not get propagated through an IS-IS routing domain.
 [CSCdi07938]